smorel/AppCoreKit/Documentation/Sample-template.markdown

 <h2>Setuping the Collection View Controller</h2>

 <p>Using the <b>AppCoreKit</b> advanced collection view controllers, we can display a collection of objects easilly.
 Each object in this collection is backed-up by a cell controller that manages the connection between the document models and the collection view cells.
 We dont need to do extra management for asynchronous updates as collection view controllers embbed a mechanism that watches changes in this collection and automatically updates their content.</p>
+<p>We need to create the collection view controller with:</p>
+ - The collection of objects.
-<p>What we need is basically creating the collection view controller, passing the collection of objects and a factory allowing to create cell controllers at runtime when the collection gets updated.</p>
+ - A factory allowing to create cell controllers at runtime when the collection gets updated.

 <p>In this particular case, we want to display our collection using a table view controller.
 We'll use a form wich allow to manage sections with TableViewCellControllers. <b>AppCoreKit</b> provides a lot of helpers to create standards cell controllers wich appearance can be customized using stylesheets or programatically.</p>

 <i>ViewControllers.h</i>